joayo13/joayo13/README.md

-# ✌️😑✌️

 ## About Me
-I'm Jordan, a coding hobbyist that enjoys making games and accessible, user-friendly web applications.
+Hey, I'm Jordan.
+When I'm not coding you can find me playing video-games or making some (dumpster?)fire beats in FL Studio.
+I also have an addiction to movie theatre popcorn.

 ## Currently Learning 🧠
+- Svelte/SvelteKit
-- Svelte
+- TypeScript
 - Godot Game Engine

-## My Skills 📚
+## Web Dev Skills 📚

 - **Front-End**:
-  - React
-  - Svelte
-  - Pug
-  - HTML5, CSS3, and JavaScript
-  - TailwindCSS
+  - Javascript/HTML/CSS
-  - Responsive Design
+  - ReactJS
-  - UI/UX Design Principles
+  - Svelte/SvelteKit

 - **Back-End**:
+  - Node
-  - Node.js
+  - Express
-  - Express.js
+  - Firebase
   - MongoDB
-  - RESTful APIs
-  - Authentication and Authorization

 - **DevOps**:
   - Version Control (Git)
   - Deployment (Heroku, Netlify, AWS)
   - Continuous Integration/Continuous Deployment (CI/CD)

-- **Other Skills**:
-  - JavaScript ES6+
-  - Testing (Jest, Mocha, Chai)
-  - Package Managers (npm, yarn)
-  - Debugging and Performance Optimization

 ## Projects 🛠️
-Here are some of the projects I've worked on using the MERN stack:
+Here's some of my new projects you can check out:

 - [CoffeeCat](https://github.com/joayo13/coffeecat): An e-commerce site that uses React, Stripe-API, Node.js and Express.
 - [Billy's Barbershop](https://github.com/joayo13/barbershop): A Barber Shop Website where you can make appointments. it uses TailwindCSS and React to create a responsive and modern design.